Frequently asked questions – 3D printing

 And many more…

 igus® makes its 3D print parts from the high performance and highly tested iglidur® materials made from high quality plastics.
-In addition to long service life and self-lubricating, their properties include low coefficient of friction, low wear, and low absorption which are specific and beneficial to each application.
+In addition to a long service life and being self-lubricating, their properties include low coefficient of friction, low wear, and low absorption which are specific and beneficial to each application.

 • Plain bush bearings